Biomaterial: Surface and bulk properties

 Surface properties refers to the chemical and topographical features on the surface of the biomaterial that will have direct interaction with the host blood/tissue.
 Surface engineering and modification allows clinicians to better control the interactions of a biomaterial with the host living system.

+The surface of biomaterials is then considered important as it is involved in many important interactions of the material with, for instance cells surrounding it.
+This is related to the cellular response that will occur when the material is inserted into the body.
+There are many surface analysis tools that are used in the field of biomaterials science such as Scanning Electron Microscopy, which is considered important as it can predict the failure or success of a medical device.